-Seven Minutes with God
+7 Minutes with God

-Robert D. Foster
+HOW TO PLAN A DAILY QUIET TIME by Robert D. Foster

-It was in 1882 on the campus of Cambridge University that the world was first given the slogan:
+It was in 1882 on the campus of Cambridge University that the world was first given the slogan: "Remember the morning watch."

-Remember the morning watch.

 Students like Hooper and Thornton found their days "loaded" with studies, lectures, games and bull sessions.
 Enthusiasm and activity were the order of the day.
-These dedicated men soon discovered a flaw in their spiritual armor-a small crack which if not soon closed, would bring disaster.
+These dedicated men soon discovered a flaw in their spiritual armor - a small crack which if not soon closed, would bring disaster.

-They sought an answer and came up with a scheme they called the morning watch-a plan to spend the first minutes of a new day alone with God, praying and reading the Bible.
+They sought an answer and came up with a scheme they called the morning watch - a plan to spend the first minutes of a new day alone with God, praying and reading the Bible.